There are Inclusion Hubs across Gloucestershire, led by disabled people for disabled people.

 They are safe and welcoming places with different opportunities every week.
 At the Inclusion Hubs, you can make new friends, try out new activities and access information.

-Click on the links below to see more information about events near you.
+Click on the links below to see more information about Inclusion Hubs near you.

 GEM & Employment